girirajvyas/aws/AWS-Cloud-Practitioner.md

 |                                               | Use IAM tools to apply appropriate permissions|
 |                                               | Analyze access patterns and review permissions|

-## 3.11 IAM Summary
+## 2.11 IAM Summary

  - Users: mapped to physical user, has a password for AWS Console
  - Groups: contains users only
- - Policies: JSOn documents that outlines permissions for users or groups
+ - Policies: JSON documents that outlines permissions for users or groups
  - Roles: for EC2 instances or AWS services
  - Security: MFA + password policy
  - Access keys: Access AWS using the CLI/SDK
  - Audit: IAM Credential Reports and IAM Access Advisor

-## 3.12 QUIZ
+## 2.12 QUIZ

 What is a proper Definition of IAM roles:
  - An IAM entity that defines a set of permissions for making AWS service requests, that will be used by AWS services